foreverphoenix/the-phoenix-flavour/content/bg/knowledge-base/wabbajack.md

 weight:
 type: docs
 description: >
-  About the modlsit installer Wabbajack.
+  About the modlist installer Wabbajack.
 ---

 *Wow, such empty.*